Summer Vegetable Soup

 2. Add the tomatoes to the soup at the end for a pop of color and freshness.

 3. Blend part of the soup, trying to include the potatoes.
 This will make the broth thicker and yellow rather than green, making the colorful vegetables shine.
-For this reason, I recommend cutting the potatoes into wedges so transferring them to the blender is easier.
+For this reason, I recommend cutting the potatoes into wedges so that transferring them to the blender is easier.

 4. Don’t skip the basil and lemon juice; season to taste if needed.
 I love adding half a teaspoon of granulated onion for extra flavor at the end, but I leave it optional.